CerteKim/cros-code-server/README.md

 Awesome code-server

 ### Usage
-`firacode-full.js` is a UserScript using GreaseMonkey.
+`type.js` is a UserScript using GreaseMonkey.
+`FiraCode.js` add FiraCode font.
+`Iosevka.js` add Iosevka font.
 `etc` folder is your cros etc folder.
 `code-server` is where you place your code-server installed folder.